Evergrande Hong Kong employee charged with attempted rape released on bail

 The three government officials said in separate statements this month, after media reported on the dinner, that they had paid fines for violating the social gathering rules and would exercise caution when attending events in future.

-Media said the dinner took place in a private club in the night life district of Wan Chai and the alleged rape attempt rape happened at a residence afterwards.
+Media said the dinner took place in a private club in the night life district of Wan Chai, close to Happy Valley.

 Our Standards: The Thomson Reuters Trust Principles.